ptr727/PlexCleaner/README.md

 ## Language Matching

 Language tag matching now supports [IETF / RFC 5646 / BCP 47](https://en.wikipedia.org/wiki/IETF_language_tag) tag formats as implemented by [MkvMerge](https://gitlab.com/mbunkus/mkvtoolnix/-/wikis/Languages-in-Matroska-and-MKVToolNix).
-During processing the absence of IETF language tags will treated as a track warning, and an IETF language will be assigned using from ISO639-3-2 tag.
+During processing the absence of IETF language tags will treated as a track warning, and an IETF language will be assigned from the ISO639-3-2 tag.
-On remediation MkvMerge will be used to remux the file using the `--normalize-language-ietf extlang` option, see the [MkvMerge docs](https://mkvtoolnix.download/doc/mkvpropedit.html#:~:text=%2D%2Dnormalize%2Dlanguage%2Dietf%20mode) for more details.
+If `ProcessOptions.SetIetfLanguageTags` is enabled MkvMerge will be used to remux the file using the `--normalize-language-ietf extlang` option, see the [MkvMerge docs](https://mkvtoolnix.download/doc/mkvpropedit.html#:~:text=%2D%2Dnormalize%2Dlanguage%2Dietf%20mode) for more details.

 Tags are in the form of `language-extlang-script-region-variant-extension-privateuse`, and matching happens left to right.
 E.g. `pt` will match `pt` Portuguese, or `pt-BR` Brazilian Portuguese, or `pt-BR` Portugal Portuguese.